Timber rattlesnake: Venom

 Potentially, this is one of North America's most dangerous snakes, due to its long fangs, impressive size, and high venom yield.
 This is to some degree offset by its relatively mild disposition and long brumation period.
 Before striking, they often perform a good deal of preliminary rattling and feinting.
 Cist (1845) described how he lived in western Pennsylvania for many years, and the species was quite common there, but in all that time, he heard of only a single death resulting from its bite.

+A timber rattlesnake will always make the effort to retreat from perceived danger before deciding to attack, and if left undisturbed poses nearly no threat to the humans who encounter them.
+Educating people about the shy and skittish behavior of timber rattlesnakes is an easy way to save lives, as they will only attack if they are cornered.
+The easiest way to keep oneself safe in areas with known and suspected dens of rattlesnakes is simply to avoid rockshelters they prefer to den in, and especially to not attempt to enter the den, as this is a perfect opportunity for the rattlesnake to act defensively.
+The remote and wooded habitat of these snakes makes emergency medical care difficult or even impossible with the rapid progression of venom-induced incapacitation, and thus it is critical knowledge for human safety to not disturb the denning rattlesnakes in the rare chance of encountering one unexpectedly.

 Considerable geographic and ontogenetic variation occurs regarding the toxicity of the venom, which can be said for many rattlesnake species.
 Four venom patterns have been described for this species: Type A is largely neurotoxic, and is found in various parts of the southern range.
 One effect of the toxin can be generalized myokymia.
 Type B is hemorrhagic and proteolytic, and is found consistently in the north and in parts of the southeast.
 Type A + B is found in areas where the aforementioned types apparently intergrade in southwestern Arkansas and northern Louisiana.
 Type C venom has none of the above components and is relatively weak.

 The neurotoxic component of the type A venom is referred to as canebrake toxin, and is a phospholipase A_{2}.
 It is analogous to the neurotoxins found in the venoms of several other rattlesnake species, and when present, contributes significantly to the overall toxicity.
 Other components found in the venom include a small basic peptide that works as a myotoxin, a fibrinogen-clotting enzyme that can produce defibrination syndrome, and a bradykinin-releasing enzyme.

 CroFab antivenom, while not specific for C. horridus, is used to treat envenomations from this species.